testbughub/L4Menu/README.md

 L4 Menu for RetroPie

 ## Install
-Either plug in a keyboard and press F4, or SSH into your device and change ./CHANGEME/AUTH.txt and ./CHANGEME/SERVER.txt, then run install.sh
+Either plug in a keyboard and press F4, or SSH into your device and then run install.sh as root.
 Done!

 ## Running